HydrologicEngineeringCenter/WAT/DistributedComputeConfiguration.md

 vmparam -Dhec.rmi.server.NoClientSideProxies=true

+#for all compute nodes: uncomment (or add) the following line (This applies to builds after 1.1.0.167
+vmparam -DignoreRestartFile=true
+This particular -d flag is important because it causes all sorts of difficult to diagnose issues in a distributed compute.

 Distributing with AWS compute services:
 Another alternative method is to use TcpDiscoverySpi – which allows for a static ip address for the master.
 In this configuration each compute node will broadcast back to a specified master ip address and port.
 This would be needed at Amazon to configure a different Discovery mechanism.
 ```